Sorting Out Life, One Load At A Time

 I did eventually find one non-toxic detergent, but not before I learned to make a simple homemade powder version that WORKS.
-The basic recipe is nearly identical to this one, but for some reason every time I share this link with someone it seemed to create more questions than answers.
-I dunno, it made perfect sense to me, but for what it’s worth here is exactly. what.
+The basic recipe is nearly identical to this one, but for some reason every time I share this link with someone it seems to create more questions than answers.
+It makes perfect sense to me, but for what it’s worth here is exactly. what.
 I. do.

 But first, let’s talk ingredients!

 Bar Soap (ALWAYS) – Coconut oil-based soaps are best, but tallow and lard can also be used. (here’s how to make it, here’s where to buy it, and here’s another brand that also works well).
 Click here to learn how to render tallow.

 Baking Soda (SOMETIMES) – No one uses this in commercial formulas . . . not even Arm & Hammer!
 According to this post, “Baking soda is only half as strong as washing soda at softening water and doesn’t allow the cleaning pH to go nearly as high.
 And if you have a stronger product on hand, why dilute it with a weaker one?”
 Fortunately, if you have some on hand you can use it to make washing soda.

 Borax (NOPE)- Opinions are split on whether this product is safe, so I avoid it when possible.
 Fortunately, according this post washing soda perform the same function, so you’re not missing out on anything.
 (Plus, from what I hear Borax only works well in hot water)